Waco Tigers: History

 The 1903 Texas League began play without a Waco team, but Waco resumed play during the season.
 On June 26, 1903, the Paris Parasites moved to Waco, where the team finished the season as the Waco Steers.
 Paris had a record of 32–20 at the time of the move to Waco.
 The team finished with an overall record of 52–56, placing fifth in the overall regular standings and losing in the first round of the playoffs to the Dallas Giants.
 Waco did not filed a franchise in the 1904 Texas League, as the team resumed play in Paris.

 Waco played their final season as the "Tigers" in the 1905 Class C level Texas League.
 The 1905 team was owned by Henry Fabian and the Tigers began play at Katy Park, designed by Fabian.
 The Waco Tigers ended the 1905 season with a 65–65 record, placing fourth in the final standings.
 Don Curtis and Mike O'Connor served as managers, as Waco finished 5.5 games behind the first place Fort Worth Panthers.
 Waco's Scott Ragsdale won the league batting title, hitting .292 and teammate Stan Stovall led the league with five home runs.
 Fabian battled with Sunday laws in Waco.
 After being arrested three times for scheduling games at Katy Park on Sundays, Fabian took the matter to court and won at the state level.
 After the 1905 season, he sold the Waco team to a local businessman.

 Waco continued play in the 1906 Texas League, becoming the Waco Navigators.
 The Navigators played continuously in the league through 1919.

 The ballparks

-The Waco Tigers and Steers played home minor league games at Padgitt Park through the 1904 season.The park was founded in the 1880's.
+The Waco Tigers and Steers played home minor league games at Padgitt Park through the 1904 season.
+The park was founded in the 1880's.
 The park was later purchased from owner and namesake Tom Padgitt and became known as the Cotton Palace.

 In 1905 the Tigers began play at Katy Park.
 Designed by Waco owner and player Henry Fabian, the ballpark opened in time to host a presidential visit by Teddy Roosevelt on April 6, 1905.
-Used through the 1960's, the ballpark was located at the corner of Eighth Street & Webster Avenue.
-Today, the Katy Field site is a commercial property.
+Used through the 1960's, when it was torn down, the ballpark was located at the corner of Eighth Street & Webster Avenue in Waco.

+In April 1929, the New York Yankees with Babe Ruth played an exhibition game at the Katy Park against the Waco Cubs.

+On May 5, 1930, the first night baseball game in Texas took place at Katy Park.
+The game was between the Negro leagues' Kansas City Monarchs and the Waco Black Cardinals, a local team.
+The teams utilized the Monarchs' portable light system.
+The Monarchs won the game, beating Waco by the score of 8–0.

+After the original ballpark was razed in the 1960s, it became a parking lot.
+In 2020, the former ballpark site became a part of the "Magnolia Market at the Silos" renovation and the site was returned to a small ballpark.
+Today, the new ballpark at the site is called "Katy Ballpark at the Silos."